 Chatbots are software programs imitating human-like discussions with users via text or voice interactions.
 They act as digital assistants who are well-versed in human capabilities, understand user intent, react quickly to concerns, and provide solutions.

-Chatbots enable you to engage customers quickly with personalized content.
-You can also develop unique chatbots for each web page or audience segment based on their demographics, location, information consumed, and position in the customer lifecycle.
+These tools enable you to engage customers quickly with personalized content.
+You can also create customized experiences for each web page or audience segment based on their demographics, location, information consumed, and position in the customer lifecycle.

 40% of users worldwide prefer dealing with chatbots over live chat agents.